rimeto/ts-optchain/README.md

 The `ts-optchain` library is an implementation of optional chaining with default value support for TypeScript. `ts-optchain` helps the developer produce less verbose code while preserving TypeScript typings when traversing deep property structures.
 This library serves as an interim solution pending JavaScript/TypeScript built-in support for optional chaining in future releases (see: [Related Resources](#related)).

+### Alternatives

+**If performance is important or if the developer's code must run in JavaScript environments that do not support ES6 Proxy (e.g., IE11), please consider [`ts-transform-optchain`](https://github.com/rimeto/ts-transform-optchain) as an alternative.**

 ## Install

 ```bash